 As part of the overall IBM effort to reduce the number of duplicate client interaction portals and simplify the user experience with the digital side of IBM, we are sunsetting the developerWorks Connections platform which includes all URLs starting with https://ibm.com/developerworks/community/.

-Affected pages (starting on 10/14/19) will have a banner at the top identifying it as a target for removal on December 31, 2019.
+A small number of communities that have requested a sunset extension will be kept online and placed in read-only mode.
+You will receive an error message if you try to save new content (wikis, posts, forum messages) after that date.
+Affected pages will have a banner at the top identifying it as a target for final removal on March 31, 2020.
 This removal includes all community blogs, wikis, forums, activities and files.
 Please send any questions or comments on our Support form.

 Q. Why are these Connections pages going away?